 In this 560-page tome Bloom highlights twenty-six writers whose writings set the standard for all literature that followed them.
 (Shakespeare, Dickens, Milton, Tolstoy, etc.)

 I admit it.
 I’ve been in awe of Harold Bloom as the “guardian” of classic literature ever since I first heard about him.
-I have struggled through several of his books, but this one was the last one I’ll ever have to read because it knocked him off his pedestal.
+I have struggled through several of his books, but The Western Canon was the last one I’ll ever have to read because it knocked him off his pedestal.
 I still appreciate, but no longer idolize, him.
 It's partly because I’ve become more sure of my own reading tastes and am no longer inclined to swallow someone else’s opinions about what I “should” be reading.
 It's also due to his disturbing view of the Bible.
 Although he has tremendous respect for it, he believes the Old Testament was written by a woman and that it has been revised beyond recognition from its original texts.
 Listen to this gobbledygook:

 After Shakespeare, the greatest representative of the given is the first author of the Hebrew Bible, the figure named Yahwist or J by nineteenth-century biblical scholarship.
 J, like Homer, a person or persons lost in the dark recess of time, appears to have lived in or near Jerusalem some three thousand years ago, well before Homer either lived or was invented.
 Just who the primary J was, we are never likely to know.
 I speculate, on purely internal and subjective literary grounds, that J may very well have been a woman at King Solomon’s court… [Probably] Bathsheba, mother of Solomon… The J writer was the original author of what we now call Genesis, Exodus, and Numbers, But what she wrote was censored, revised, and frequently abrogated or distorted by a series of redactors across five centuries, culminates with Ezra, or one of o his followers, in the era of the return for Babylonian exile….J’s Yahweh is human – all too human; he eats and drinks, , frequently loses his temper, delights in his own mischief, is jealous and vindictive, proclaims his justness while constantly playing favorites, and develops a considerable case of neurotic anxiety … By the time he leads that crazed and suffering rabblement through the Sinai wilderness, he has become so insane and dangerous, to himself and to others, that the J writer deserves to be called the most blasphemous of all authors ever. (p.4, 5)